hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 components for every bit of functionality, this is not the case.
-On X11, this functionality is provided by the Window Manager, a separate software package that you start after starting the X server (or may be started for you automatically by the startup script that is run when starting the X server).
+On X11, this functionality is provided by the Window Manager, a separate software package that you start after starting the X server (or may be started for you automatically by the start-up script that is run when starting the X server).
 The basic window managers from the early days of X11 have evolved into feature-rich desktop environments that do not only offer a window manager, but also a task bar etc. Gnome and KDE are